josephsenior/Grinta-Agent/docs/api.md

 # API Documentation

-OpenHands provides comprehensive APIs for integrating with the platform programmatically.
+Forge provides comprehensive APIs for integrating with the platform programmatically.

 ## REST API